 Can I stay on after my lesson?

-If you have reached our minimum standard you will be able to purchase a Lift Pass after your lesson to continue your time on the main slope.
-However if you aren’t at the level you would need to book another lesson.
-Our minimum standard means that you can control speed and direction, link turns, stop when required and use the poma lift; this is what you will achieve after passing a level 5 lesson.
+If you have completed Level 5 or above, you will be able to purchase a Lift Pass after your lesson to continue your time on the Main Slope (subject to availability).
+However if you aren’t at this level, you would need to book another lesson.
+Our minimum standard means that you can:

 What is the age of a junior/adult?